plausible/docs/docs/integration-guides.md

 ## Sanity.io

 [Plausible iframe dashboard widget](https://www.sanity.io/plugins/plausible-iframe): Simple plugin to show Plausible as an iframe inside of the Sanity dashboard.
 Built and maintained by [Ole Svennevig](https://olesvennevig.no/).

+## Segment

+There's no official Plausible integration with Segment but Segment allows you to integrate with Google Tag Manager.
+So you could integrate Plausible with Segment via Google Tag Manager.
+Here's how to use [Google Tag Manager](google-tag-manager.md).

 ## Server side tracking